CDP Audit

 ProgramFiles/config_files/1 - CDP Network Audit _ Template.xlsx

-The script validates presence of these files at startup and exits if any are missing.
+The validators.py module validates presence of these files at startup and exits if any are missing.

-The tool uses a comprehensive YAML-based configuration system with two configuration methods:
+The tool uses a modern, layered configuration system with three configuration sources (in priority order):

-All configurable settings are centralized in a YAML configuration file located at the project root.
+All default settings are defined in a human-readable YAML file at the project root.

-The config.yaml file provides a human-readable, version-control-friendly format for all settings.
-The configuration is loaded via ProgramFiles/config_files/config_loader.py which provides a Config class with property accessors for type-safe configuration access.
+The config.yaml file provides version-control-friendly configuration that non-programmers can edit.
+Settings are loaded by ProgramFiles/config_files/config_loader.py, which provides the Config class with type-safe property accessors and validation.

 Why YAML Configuration?

-- Version Control Friendly: Plain text format works seamlessly with Git
+- Version Control Friendly: Plain text, works seamlessly with Git

-- Comment Support: Inline documentation stays with configuration
+- Comment Support: Inline documentation stays with config

-- Type Safety: Config loader validates types and provides sensible defaults
+- Type Safety: Config loader validates and provides defaults

 | Variable | Description | config.yaml Default |